ak47man08/ghosty-todo/README.md

 - 📋 Multiple focuses (workspaces) - each with separate todos
 - ⚡ Fast CLI commands with batch operations and range support
 - 📊 Automatic progress tracking with stats
-- 🎨 Multiple themes (Ghosty Classic, Dracula, Tokyo Dark)
+- 🎨 Multiple themes (With more being released!)
 - 💾 Persistent storage with portable mode option
 - ⚙️ Highly customizable settings
 - ⏰ Time tracking (shows how long ago todos were created)